AmirMotefaker/myJupyterNotebook/Detecting Fake News/README.md

 - IDF (Inverse Document Frequency): Words that occur many times a document, but also occur many times in many others, may be irrelevant.
 IDF is a measure of how significant a term is in the entire corpus.

 - The TfidfVectorizer converts a collection of raw documents into a matrix of TF-IDF features.

+## What is a PassiveAggressiveClassifier?

+- Passive Aggressive algorithms are online learning algorithms.
+- Such an algorithm remains passive for a correct classification outcome and turns aggressive in the event of a miscalculation, updating, and adjusting.